-When Drinking Points started, we knew that local history and local beer were our main focus.
+When Drinking Points began, we knew that local history and local beer were going to be our main focus.
 Through online research and visiting the local library, the bulk of the podcast could take form.
-Because history has always peaked both of our interests, it hasn’t felt like a struggle when we have to crack down and start research for the show.
-That being said, as episodes went by we realized that some historical events aren’t well documented, and the details aren’t readily available on the internet.
+Because history had always peaked both of our interests, it never felt like a struggle when we had to crack down and start research for the show.
+That being said, as episodes went by we realized that some historical events aren’t well documented, and the details weren’t readily available on the internet.
 This has led us to exploring the city a bit more, stopping to read the plaques in front of historic buildings and parks, visiting sites of past and future episodes, and just walking the streets that bear the names of fellow Buffalonians.

-There’s many different ways that people are involved in the new scene.
-There’s owner operators, whose idea comes to life with the help of brewers and distillers, who have perfected the craft and put in the man hours to create the product that beer lovers, barkeeps, and tapsters promote and consume daily.
+There are many different ways that people are involved in the new scene.
+There are owner operators, whose ideas come to life with the help of brewers and distillers, who have perfected the craft and put in the hours to create the product that beer lovers, barkeeps, and tapsters promote and consume daily.
 We’ve spoken with a handful of these individuals, and plan on sitting down with many more.
 The following is a collection of these experiences.